 8.4 Is lobster tail healthy?

-Yes, lobster tail is a healthy seafood option rich in protein, low in fat, and high in essential vitamins and minerals, making it a nutritious choice for a balanced diet.
+Definitely.
+It’s high in protein, low in fat, and loaded with important vitamins and minerals, so it’s a smart choice for a balanced diet.

 Conclusion